Understanding greenhouse gas emissions from corporations

 Proper employees’ training can significantly reduce emissions and corporations’ effect on climate change.
 A few other things corporations can do in this direction would include making their pledge to reduce emissions public and helping their employees understand its relevance, motivating employees to make steadfast commitments and so on.
 In addition, training and educating them appropriately can make a significantly positive impact.

-5. Adopting digitization
+5. Adopting digitalization

 Digitization and decarbonization have become megatrends that force industries to fundamentally alter their traditional business models.
 As digital transformation involves the use of advanced technologies such as the Internet of Things (IoT), artificial intelligence and big data, it provides you factual data to estimate your corporate emissions, automate systems, reduce energy usage and much more.